RealityBending/Pyllusion/_sources/README.build.md.txt

 us shake people’s brain?
 Let us know, we would be very happy to have you on board :relaxed:.

+## Central Repository

+If you have used **Pyllusion** in your experiments and have made your scripts and data open access, feel free to also reference the link to your data in *central\_repository.xlsx* (located in this GitHub repository) by making a pull request\!

 ## Citation

 You can cite the package as follows: